Alternate Energy Resources

 EPA is conducting a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
 Outreach efforts have included public notices and information meetings.

 Site PRPs began cleanup plan design in 2011.
 The PRPs will start cleanup activities following completion of the cleanup plan design.
+The Site PRPs completed the soil cleanup in 2013.
+The cleanup of groundwater will begin upon completion of the cleanup plan design.

 EPA keeps additional site documents and information in a site information repository at the location below.
 EPA also posts site documents, when available, on EPA’s CERCLIS Site Profile page.
 For documents not available on the website, please contact the Region 4 Freedom of Information Office.